 - Bank account and credit card details

-- Serial numbers (for cameras, laptops, and smartphones etc.)
+- Serial numbers (for cameras, laptops, smartphones etc.)

 - Emergency contacts

-The advantage of using these cloud services is that you can get access to all you important information on the go through your smartphone or tablet and there is no chance of loosing them.
+The advantage of using these cloud services is that you can get access to all your important information on the go through your smartphone or tablet and there is no chance of losing them.

-Unless you employer is prepared to pay to move all your possessions I would always recommend travelling as light as possible.
-This is hard, especially if you already have a well established home somewhere, but having to ship large items like furniture is extremely expensive and limits your flexibility in being able to move at will.
+Unless your employer is prepared to pay to move all your possessions I would always recommend travelling as light as possible.
+This is hard, especially if you already have a well-established home somewhere, but having to ship large items like furniture is extremely expensive and limits your flexibility in being able to move at will.
 Only take with you the essentials – leave the kitchen sink behind or sell it on eBay/Craiglist!
 Everything else can be brought locally as needed.

-To prevent myself acquiring too much I have taken up the habit of only buying new clothes and other items if I’m prepared to throw something else away.
-Be ruthless because bear in mind that the normal weight restrictions when flying for checked in baggage is around 23kg and for carry on baggage 12kg (economy class).
-If you really need to carry more it may end up cheaper flying business class than paying for additional luggage allowance.
+To prevent myself from acquiring too much I have taken up the habit of only buying new clothes and other items if I’m prepared to throw something else away.
+Be ruthless because bear in mind that the normal weight restrictions when flying for checked-in baggage is around 23kg and for carry-on baggage 12kg (economy class).
+If you really need to carry more it may end up cheaper flying business class than paying for an additional luggage allowance.

 When getting settled into your new country you’ll probably want to book somewhere temporary to stay before finding your own place.
 An excellent alternative to a hotel/hostel is Airbnb where individuals rent out their spare room or entire apartment for short stays.